 The EAAs are a satellite account of the European System of Accounts (ESA2010) and the results are therefore fully coherent with National Accounts.
-There are other reports published in Ireland that also attempt to estimate farm incomes and assess economic activity in agriculture, such as the 'National Farm Survey' publication by Teagasc and the 'Farm Income Review' by the IFA.
-However, the methodology and data sources used in these releases differ considerably from those used by CSO and the results are not always directly comparable.
+There are other reports published in Ireland that also attempt to estimate farm incomes and assess economic activity in agriculture, such as the 'National Farm Survey' publication by Teagasc.
+However, the methodology and data sources used in this release differ considerably from those used by CSO and the results are not always directly comparable.